Student loan repayment freeze is a ‘tax rise by stealth’ for middle earners

 The income level at which people are required to pay back student loans has been frozen for the coming year.

-In a written update, Michelle Donelan, the Minister for Higher and Further Education announced on Friday that the salary threshold for student loan repayments in England would be frozen at current levels of £27,295 per year, £2,274 a month, or £524 a week for 2022-23.
+In a written update, Michelle Donelan, the minister for higher and further Education, announced on Friday that the salary threshold for student loan repayments in England will be frozen at current levels of £27,295 per year, £2,274 a month, or £524 a week for 2022-23.

-“It is now more crucial than ever that higher education is underpinned by just and sustainable finance and funding arrangements, and that the system provides value for money for all of society at a time of rising costs,” Ms Donelan said in a written parliamentary statement.
+“It is now more crucial than ever that higher education is underpinned by just and sustainable finance and funding arrangements, and that the system provides value for money for all of society at a time of rising costs,” Ms Donelan wrote.

-“This government has already confirmed that we will freeze maximum tuition fee caps again for the 2022/23 academic year, the fifth year in succession that we have held fee caps at current levels,” she said.
+“This Government has already confirmed that we will freeze maximum tuition fee caps again for the 2022/23 academic year, the fifth year in succession that we have held fee caps at current levels.”

-But experts have said that the freezing of the threshold represents a real-terms increase in the amount to be repaid each year amounting to £150 extra.
+Some experts said the freeze represents a real-terms £150 increase in the amount to be repaid each year.

-In September 2021, a former Conservative minister said that the earnings threshold at which university graduates begin repaying loans should be lowered to tackle the “depressing experience” of student debt rising every year.
+In September 2021, a former Conservative minister said the earnings threshold should be lowered to tackle the “depressing experience” of student debt rising every year.

 Loan repayments for post-graduate students will also be frozen at £21,000 per year, £1,750 a month or £404 a week in 2022-23.